hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + determining the object stores w/ which the transaction may interact
     + determining which concurrent transactions can read or write the same data
     + write transactions unable to have overlapping scope. i.e., working on the same data at the same time
-    + multiple reads allowed at the same time while writes in sequence, only one at a timeoverlapped
+    + multiple reads allowed at the same time while writes in sequence, only one at a time overlapped
     + a `versionchange` transaction
       + never runs concurrently w/ other transactions
       + automatically created when a database w/ higher version number is provided